TEACH CONTENT IN THE TARGET LANGUAGE TO ENGAGE STUDENTS

 All of the lessons below teach and support content in other subject areas.
 Most students want to learn, and even seemingly reluctant learners will be more likely to engage with readings that have real content.
 Some students do not see the practicality of World Languages–they tend to see subjects like math and science as more valuable.
 This will help you bridge that gap.

-USE THEM TO HELP WITH YOUR OWN PROFESSIONAL EVALUATIONS
+HELP WITH PROFESSIONAL EVALUATIONS

 The “Mega Diverse” countries are those which have been designated as valuable due to their vast and different flora and fauna.
 An unusually large portion of these countries are in Latin America.
 Here is a reading in novice level Spanish about these biological treasures.

-¿ESPAÑOL O CASTELLANO? / SPANISH OR CASTILIAN?
+¿ESPAÑOL O CASTELLANO?

-Cómo mirar un eclipse del sol / HOW TO WATCH A SOLAR ECLIPSE
+Cómo mirar un eclipse del sol

-It is always gratifying to teach students concepts and skills that they may have missed in other subjects areas—and to do it in a second language!
+It is always gratifying to teach students concepts and skills that they may have missed in other subject areas—and to do it in a second language!
 We have actually done this eclipse watching activity several times with novice Spanish students.
 The instructions were given, discussed, checked and re-checked for understanding and then we went out to experiment with the low-cost, low-tech eclipse watching equipment.
 No eye damage yet!

 Introduction to Guatemala

 Use this PowerPoint to begin talking about Guatemala to Novice Spanish students and/or as a set for the Blaine Ray novel Patricia va a California.
 This lesson coordinates with the 5 themes of geography that students learn in their geography classes.